McDonald’s UK Modern Slavery Statement 2023

 Our human rights due diligence is incorporated into our Supplier Workplace Accountability programme.
 In addition to the audits described above, McDonald’s assesses the potential human rights risks of our supply chains, including modern slavery risks, using desk-based research, supply chain mapping, and stakeholder engagement.

 One key indicator of risk is the country of origin from which products or raw materials are sourced for the McDonald’s system.
-Country-level human rights risk analyses are used to help inform the audit cycles for suppliers.
+Country-level human rights risk analysis is used to help inform the audit cycles for suppliers.
 Facilities situated in countries that are considered to be at high risk require more regular on-site audits, regardless of the outcome of previous audits.

 Additionally, in 2018 McDonald’s engaged an external provider to conduct a human rights impact assessment (“HRIA”) at the farm-level.
 The assessment enabled us to identify that, of the commodities we source, palm oil, tea, coffee and timber present the greatest risk of exposure to human rights concerns, with occupational health and safety, migrant workers, and decent working time identified as the highest risk areas.
 In addition to the farm-level commodity assessment, the HRIA also included a stakeholder consultation with key non-governmental organisations to understand how industry experts view the human rights risks associated with the production of the various commodities, as well as their observations on how the risks can best be mitigated.